Meet Our Writing Team

 Chief Curriculum Guru

-While he is currently wearing many hats, including that of an adjunct professor at the Baptist Seminary of Kentucky, David served on a number of church staffs, as well as on regional and national boards and committees for multiple Christian denominations and has been in and around curriculum resource design and production for a very long while.
+While he is currently wearing many hats, including that of Director of Institutional Design at the Baptist Seminary of Kentucky, David served on a number of church staffs, as well as on regional and national boards and committees for multiple Christian denominations and has been in and around curriculum resource design and production for a very long while.
 In addition to various projects for FaithLab, he has also worked with Group Publishing, Judson Press, Smyth & Helwys Publishing, and other professional resource providers, as well as creating numerous resources for churches, camps, and other organizations.